Annaamalai (soundtrack): Development

 After Deva composed the tune for "Oru Pennpura" and recited it to the crew, beginning with a "sober strain" and following it with a "mellifluous faster pace", Vairamuthu hesitated to write the lyrics, despite liking the tune.
 He said, "It's lovely, but the latter part of the Pallavi takes off rapidly.
 I can't spoil the beauty of the tune by filling it up with flippant phrases, and I'll end up doing exactly that if the tune has such short notes".
 After Krissna and Deva were unsuccessful in convincing Vairamuthu to write the song, Rajinikanth succeeded, and Krissna was impressed with the lyrics Vairamuthu wrote.
 According to Krissna, the story of Annaamalai is not about how the title character becomes wealthy, but what happens afterwards.
 To depict how he becomes wealthy, the nearly five-minute song "Vetri Nichayam", which is a montage showing Annaamalai's rise to power over the course of several years, was conceived.

 The film did not originally call for a duet number picturised on Annaamalai and Subbu in their old age.
 Balachander felt the film was becoming too grim and that a duet number would bring levity to the situation.
 Though Rajinikanth objected when Krissna suggested this, Balachander convinced Krissna that audiences would not see it as an intrusion; this resulted in the song "Rekkai Katti Parakudhu" being conceived.
 Balachander wanted to compose the song within a day so that shooting of the film being completed.
 With an orchestra of 40 musicians with 25 violins, Deva composed that song in 20 minutes and finished the recording that afternoon.
 The theme song, which does not appear on the soundtrack and plays during the Super Star graphic title card, was inspired by the James Bond Theme.

 Track listing

 Reception

-Lalitha Dileep of The Indian Express wrote, "Lyricist Vairamuthu and music director Deva share the honours in elevating the musical score of the film, with S. P. Balasubramaniam and Chitra adding their mite".
+Lalitha Dileep of The Indian Express wrote "Lyricist Vairamuthu and music director Deva share the honours in elevating the musical score of the film, with S. P. Balasubramaniam and Chitra adding their mite".
 K. Vijiyan of New Straits Times criticised three of the songs for slowing the film's pace, but appreciated the background score.

+Legacy

+Deva adapted the song "Oru Penpura" as "Sangathiye" for Kannada film Kadamba (2004) also directed by Suresh Krishna.
+This version was rendered by S. P. Balasubrahmanyam.